- Cats are obligate carnivores, which means that their bodies are designed to digest and use only animal-based proteins. 🐱🥚

 Cooked eggs are safe as long as they’re boiled plain, without any salt, pepper, oil, or butter.
 A hard-boiled egg – with the eggshell carefully removed – is a rich source of essential amino acids, biotin, and vitamins A, B12 and D.

-You can give your cat a small piece of cooked egg as a training reward or occasional treat.
+You can give your cat a small piece of cooked egg as a training reward or an occasional treat.
 Another way to enrich their diet is to mix the yolk of a soft-boiled egg into their wet food.
 Don’t overdo it, though – once per week is enough.

 Can Cats Eat Scrambled Eggs?